S-Hk/spiderAppDevInductions18Task0/README.md

 # spiderInductions18Task0
-Submittion for Task 0 for Spider Inductions 2018
+Submittion of Task 0 for Spider App Dev Inductions 2018

 {
 TASK 0: Pay the Piper